gouthamrangarajan/Vuejs/vuetify-file-upload/README.md

 ```

-- composable to handle drag and drop events and attach this events to Vuetify/html element where drag and drop functionality is needed
+- Composable to handle drag and drop events and attach this events to Vuetify/html element where drag and drop functionality is needed

 ```vue
 <v-col cols="12" lg="5" :class="['d-flex flex-column justify-center align-center', {'drag-hover':dragging}]"